 It is diverse and special!

 About 25% of Hawaiian species are found nowhere else in the world.
 Because of this, it must be protected.
-We must be stewards of the land that interact with animals only is safe, controlled, sustainable ways, like at the park.
+We must be stewards of the land that interacts with animals only in safe, controlled, sustainable ways, like at the park.

 There are many local laws that are in place to protect wildlife that we must learn and follow when visiting.

 Sea Life Park Hawaii and the community-based organization, Waimānalo Limu Hui, are joining forces to help restore beneficial limu (or algae) to local reef environments and spread awareness for the important role that certain species play in local culture.

 Earth Day is every day!
 Join Sea Life Park in Hawaii on April 18 as we plant limu at Kaiona Beach and celebrate in the park afterward.